atlassubbed/atlas-recursive-auth/README.md

 ## caveats

-The following shouldn't be necessary if your requests are already using the cache's token/creds and setting the appropriate query params or headers themselves.
+The following shouldn't be necessary if your requests are already using the cache's token/creds and setting the appropriate query params or headers themselves (e.g. with something like `useAuth` in the examples above).
 If you're relying on `getAuth` to set your client's token/creds, the following will be required.

 On the initial startup of your app, you might have to manually set the current token that's in the cache, if it exists.
-Otherwise, your app will prompt you for credentials even if you have a valid token in the cache:
+Otherwise, your app will eventually prompt you for credentials even if you have a valid token in the cache:

 ```javascript
 ...